metaspex/squeaker/README.md

 No mention is made of a database.
 The mapping from logical names and physical databases is made entirely in the configuration file.
 It is therefore possible to deploy the same binary on various databases for persistence (Couchbase, MongoDB, CouchDB).
-It is even possible to create links between documents between these databases, and referential integrity will still work.
+It is even possible to create links between documents across different database products, and referential integrity will still work.

 A post update service is added as an example.
 It exposes an HTTP REST JSON in/JSON out service.